- What are call-to-action buttons

 - Homepage > Photo Tours > Subscribe

 The length of this “flow” depends on your service offering.
 If you do custom photo shoots which depend on the specific client request (so you need them to contact you first), most pages will have a CTA pointing to the Contact page.
-If, however, you do explain all your different packages/prices on your site, you can first point people to those pages first.
+If, however, you do explain all your different packages/prices on your site, you can first point people to those pages.

 And you can have multiple goals as well.
 Your blog pages take people to a newsletter subscribe page, while your bio and services/pricing pages take people to the Contact page.
 You can have multiple entry points and multiple destinations, you need to think of all possible scenarios.